red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/whats-changed.rst

 Asynchronous Actions
 --------------------

 In Colang 1.0, actions could only be executed synchronously, blocking a flow.
 Also, there was no way to start two actions in parallel.
-This was particularly important, for example, if you wanted multiple input rails to run in parallel.
+This was particularly troublesome, for example, if you wanted multiple input rails to run in parallel.

 In Colang 2.0, the ``execute`` keyword has been replaced with ``await``, similar to Python.
 Also, you can use ``start`` to start an action without blocking the flow.